polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 - voting for all candidates is exactly equivalent to voting for none; and
 - it is possible to vote "against" a single candidate by voting for all other candidates.

-Approval voting is used by the [FRAME Collective pallet](../runtime/frame#collective) that materializes as a governing [Council](#council) on a number of Substrate-based chains.
+Approval voting is used by the [FRAME Elections Phragmen pallet](../runtime/frame#elections-phragmen) that materializes as a governing [Council](#council) on a number of Substrate-based chains.

 ## Author